David-Worboys/QTPYGUI/README.md

 | NODATE       | Used internally by Dateedit to signify a no date condition | QDate(1, 1, 1)   |

 <br>**Properties**
-<br>The following properties apply when a Datedit is instantiated with the Datedit call as below
+<br>The following properties apply when a Datedit is instantiated with the
+Datedit call, as in the "fully loaded" declaration below

 | **Property** | **Description**                                                                                                                    | **Type** | **Optional** |
 |--------------|------------------------------------------------------------------------------------------------------------------------------------|----------|--------------|